ksshanam/sahara/doc/source/userdoc/installation.guide.rst

 file at ``<sahara_home>/plugins/default_templates/template.conf``

-The command to install all of the default templates is as follows, where ``$TENANT_ID`` should be a valid tenant id and the above configuration values have been set in ``myconfig``:
+The command to install all of the default templates is as follows, where ``$PROJECT_ID`` should be a valid project id and the above configuration values have been set in ``myconfig``:

 .. sourcecode:: console

-    $ sahara-templates --config-file /etc/sahara/sahara.conf --config-file myconfig update -t $TENANT_ID
+    $ sahara-templates --config-file /etc/sahara/sahara.conf --config-file myconfig update -t $PROJECT_ID

 Help is available from the ``sahara-templates`` command: